FlorianShabani/MarioKart-AI/README.md

 The Mapper serves to manually create the borders for the .png map images.

-All the classes which implemented from the entity class are used to make the borders for the road( With the mapper ).
+All the classes which are implemented from the entity class are used to make the borders for the road( With the mapper ).

 If confused by Kart and NKart - Kart is the kart entity, NKart contains the neural network the control the kart.